 Our body can make 1g of Creatine per day and it does this by using the three amino acids mentioned above.
 Then those that eat a diet that consists of animal products get approximately 1g/day through their diet as well whereas vegetarians/vegans do not get creatine through food and thus have lower creatine concentrations in their blood serum compared to omnivores.
-As creatine is not essential through diet this does not pose a health concern for vegetarians/vegans however may not be advantageous when it comes to athletic performance (discussed below).
+As creatine is not essential, this does not pose a health concern for vegetarians/vegans – however, it may not be advantageous when it comes to athletic performance (discussed below).

 The reason I am explaining where creatine can be found in food is because it helps explain some of the scientific findings on the benefits of Creatine that different people will get.
 As I have written about before diets that consist of a lot of red meat and fish (High animal protein diets) are not associated with longevity so I am not suggesting you eat Red Meat or Fish to get your creatine levels up.

 Most creatine is synthetically created and vegan however it’s always best to go for one that says vegan on the packaging to be sure.
 My favourite is ATP’s Creatine Monohydrate, which I have absolutely no allegiance to but have personally taken it and seen good results.
-One of the main reasons I like the ATP Creatine is that it is micronised which gives it greater surface area to improve absorption and reduce any gastrointestinal upset.
-In addition the ATP Creatine is vegan, GMO Free, Gluten Free & Sugar Free.
+One of the main reasons I like the ATP Creatine is that it is micronised which gives it a greater surface area to improve absorption and reduce any gastrointestinal upset.
+In addition, the ATP Creatine is vegan, GMO-Free, Gluten-Free & Sugar-Free.

 Join the mailing list for Plant Proof news, tips, recipes, interviews and much much more.